skienzmatishun/rippreport/content/p/showing-your-true-colors/index.md

 ---
-title: "SHOWING YOUR TRUE COLORS"
+title: SHOWING YOUR TRUE COLORS
 date: 2016-09-02
-thumbnail: "img/showing-your-true-colors.jpg"
+thumbnail: img/showing-your-true-colors.jpg
 categories:
 - freaky-friday
 tags:
 - fly-creek
 - kant
 - perfoming-arts-center
 - planning-and-zoning
 - preble-rish
 authors:
 - ripp-report
+alttags: "Magnifying glass over a red handprint, symbolizing scrutiny of Mayor Kant’s transition and announcements"
 ---
 Mayor Kant, after receiving the official news that he lost his re-election bid, promised a smooth transition from his administration to the new administration, which takes over Nov.
 7th.
 The Mayor, like much of the community, is slowly coming out of shock; and he’s still taking orders from his good ole boy club and a remora-like gaggle of entitled attorneys.

 The Mayor’s first transition move was his announcement of a Performing Arts Center: